-Settings That Are Not Home and Community-Based Settings that are presumed to have the qualities of an institution:
+Examples of settings that are Not Home and Community-Based settings that are presumed to have the qualities of an institution:

-Any setting located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.

-- Any setting located in a building that is on the grounds of, or immediately adjacent to a public institution. - Any other setting that has the effect of isolating individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
+- Any setting located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment. - Any setting located in a building that is on the grounds of, or immediately adjacent to a public institution. - Any other setting that has the effect of isolating individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.